 The City’s Parks and Recreation Playground Mardi Gras Parades Of Yesteryear

 Trying to find history on Watertown’s Parks and Recreation playground Mardi Gras parades involving its many playgrounds over the years is the epitome of looking for a needle in a haystack.
-The keywords “Mardi Gras” in newspaper databases ultimately pulls up thousands and thousands of hits… in New Orleans.
+The keywords “Mardi Gras” in newspaper databases ultimately pull up thousands and thousands of hits… in New Orleans.
 Adding “Playground” first garnered some hits and an unusual bit of information.

-The programs proved to be popular and instilled a sense of competition and pride amongst the school-aged participants who competed against one another and then against other playgrounds with points awarded to find out which playground would receive the championship banner at the end of the year.
+The programs proved to be popular and instilled a sense of competition and pride amongst the school-aged participants, who competed against one another and then against other playgrounds with points awarded to find out which playground would receive the championship banner at the end of the year.
 The inter-playground events would draw large crowds and were held at various venues.
-An amateur show in 1940 was held at State Street School with an ice cream social before and after the program which was held on a platform erected in front of the school.
+An amateur show in 1940 was held at State Street School with an ice cream social before and after the program, which was held on a platform erected in front of the school.

-In those years, the city playgrounds continued to be open during (at least) some of the school year as after-school programs from 3:30 until 6:30.
+In those years, the city playgrounds continued to be open during (at least) some of the school years as after-school programs from 3:30 until 6:30.
 Four playgrounds opened up in mid-April of 1940, with 1,200 attending at the noon hour in what was reported as the earliest the city playgrounds had opened.
-The four locations were at school at Academy, Boon, Lansing and State Street Schools.
+The four locations were at school at Academy, Boon, Lansing, and State Street Schools.
 Though no official programs were in place, the children had fun playing with the standard playground equipment available.
-Other city playgrounds opened in the following weeks, including Hamilton, Thompson, and Sherman Street Schools, the Ninth Ward, Knickerbocker and North Side (John Adams) playgrounds as well.
+Other city playgrounds opened in the following weeks, including Hamilton, Thompson, and Sherman Street Schools, the Ninth Ward, Knickerbocker, and North Side (John Adams) playgrounds as well.

 The summer’s events would culminate with a city playground Mardi Gras parade that would be held through Public Square.
 In later years (at least), a theme would be given and the playground directors would work with the children to come up with an idea based on the theme to creatively decorate a float with various characters dressed in costumes and props created to express the theme.

-“Disney” was an often popular theme which would see various playgrounds creating floats based on Snow White and the Seven Dwarfs and other Disney entities with as much creativity, often based on limited resources, as possible.
-That particular movie has connections to Watertown’s Scotty Mattraw and Evans Mills native who managed the City Opera House in the early 1900s before breaking into Hollywood.
+“Disney” was an often popular theme that would see various playgrounds creating floats based on Snow White and the Seven Dwarfs and other Disney entities with as much creativity, often based on limited resources, as possible.
+That particular movie has connections to Watertown’s Scotty Mattraw and Evans Mills native, who managed the City Opera House in the early 1900s before breaking into Hollywood.
 The movie was one of the many hundreds of films he worked on, providing the voice for Bashful in an uncredited role.

 For the events of the summer of 1940, the Watertown Daily Times reported—